Clone a Hard Drive

 Steps to Cloning a Hard Drive on Windows using EaseUS Todo Backup

-- 1Prepare the Hard Drives to be used.Ensure that the source and the destination hard drives are connected to your computer's motherboard and appears on Windows' disk manager or "My Computer".
-If connecting your destination hard drive to the motherboard is not possible, you may buy or borrow from your friend a hard drive enclosure to be able to connect the destination drive to your computer's USB port.Advertisement
+- 1Ensure that the source and the destination hard drives are connected to your computer's motherboard and appears on Windows' disk manager or "My Computer".
+If connecting your destination hard drive to the motherboard is not possible, you may buy or borrow from your friend a hard drive enclosure to be able to connect the destination drive to your computer's USB port.Prepare the Hard Drives to be used.Advertisement

 You will need to provide your name and e-mail address in order to qualify for a free download of the software.
 After downloading the software, you will need to agree to use the software for personal or home use only before you can proceed with the installation.